koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 > I don't like finance personnel manually changing payroll data outside the payroll application.
 It's error-prone and dangerous.

-All the salaried employees data are ok but the hourly ones were all zero.
-He then goes to NOC to find Wes and Patty to find them talking about the SAN, which surprises him.
-He also overhears some engineers talking about _an unsuccessful update to SAN_.
+He then goes to NOC to find Wes and Patty and overhears some engineers talking about _an unsuccessful update to SAN_ which he does not like.

-Three of them further discuss where Wes informs Bill that payroll system broke when they were doing a SAN firmware upgrade.
-As they attempted rollback on the upgrade, SAN gets bricked.
+Wes, Patty and Bill starts discussing and Wes informs Bill that payroll system broke when they were doing a SAN firmware upgrade.
+As they attempted rollback on the upgrade, SAN got bricked.
 Now the situation is, SAN does not boot, does not serve data and even the error messages can not be read.

 Bill is hesitant to believe the root cause is SAN being bricked, he claims there would have been more wide-spread outages if it was.
 Wes suggest them to go talk to Brent, the guy who was doing the upgrade.